You are using an outdated browser. Please upgrade your browser to improve your experience.

 Rabbits: Rabbits must take in a balanced diet or they will come down with gastrointestinal problems, such as gastric impaction.
 You should have your rabbit spayed or neutered just as you would a dog or cat.

 As you can see, Royal Oak small animal owners need a small animal veterinarian or bird vet.
 Contact our clinic at 248-545-6630 to arrange the regular examinations, evaluations or treatments your small pet needs.
 We want pets of all sizes in Royal Oak to be happy and healthy!
-Dr. Simon and our knowledgeable staff have the skills and experience to properly treat your family member, regardless of whether they are furry, feathery or scaly.
+Dr. Simon and our knowledgeable staff have the skills and experience to properly treat your family member, regardless of whether they are furry or feathery.